Rio Branco antbird

-The Rio Branco antbird (Cercomacra carbonaria) is a Critically Endangered bird species in subfamily Thamnophilinae of family Thamnophilidae, the "typical antbirds".
+The Rio Branco antbird (Cercomacra carbonaria) is a Vulnerable bird species in subfamily Thamnophilinae of family Thamnophilidae, the "typical antbirds".
 It is found in Brazil and Guyana.

 Taxonomy and systematics

 The Rio Branco antbird was described by the English ornithologists Philip Sclater and Osbert Salvin in 1873 and given its current binomial name Cercomacra carbonaria.
 A 2014 study confirmed what had been earlier suggested, that the Rio Branco antbird and the Mato Grosso (C. melanaria), jet (C. nigricans), and Bananal (C. ferdinandi) antbirds form a clade within genus Cercomacra.

 The Rio Branco antbird is monotypic.

 Description

 The Rio Branco antbird is 14 to 15.5 cm long; one individual weighed 14.5 g.
 Adult males are almost entirely black, with white edges on their outer scapulars, a white patch between them, and a hidden white patch under them.
 Their wing coverts and tail feathers have white tips and their flight feathers have white inner edges.
 Females have a brownish gray head and upperparts with a white interscapular patch.
 Their wings and tail are dark gray with greenish gray edges on the flight feathers.
 Their wing coverts are blackish gray with white tips and their tail feathers have white tips.
 Their throat and upper breast are white with dark gray spots, their lower breast and belly are streaked with gray and buff-white, and their sides, flanks, and crissum are buff-gray.